 Noon; earliest check-in, 3pm.
 Both are flexible, subject to availability.

 Double rooms from £221.02 (€255), including tax at 9 per cent.
 Please note the hotel charges an additional local city tax of 7% per room per night on check-out and an additional local city tax of €3.00 per person per night on check-out.

 Long before Bodyworlds, the hotel was originally an anatomical laboratory for pathologists, the Vroliks (first name: ‘fun’), whose preserved collection of human and animal bits and bobs is now at the Vrolik Museum in the city’s suburbs.

 At the hotel

 Restaurants, rooftop bar, private lounge/workspace, gym, sauna, treatment room.
-In rooms: free WiFi, Bluetooth speaker, smart TV, Nespresso machine, free bottled water, minibar (free for suite guests), bespoke bath products.
+In rooms: free WiFi, Bluetooth speaker, smart TV, Nespresso machine, free bottled water, minibar (free for suite guests), clothes steamer, bespoke bath products.

 Our favourite rooms

 All rooms at Pillows Maurits on the Park are finely furnished with carpets and drapes in pale hues, elegant, sturdy furniture and a smattering of tech.
 Pillows Suites are generously proportioned and come with a separate seating area and, in some cases, park views.
 The Pillows Grand Suite is gargantuan with a regal ensuite and luxurious bath tub.
 Opt for a Luxury Room Superior to secure a high ceiling and period windows.